cse110-sp24-group26/cse110-sp24-group26/admin/meetings/042624warmupReflection.md

 - **Review Warmup**
   - Discuss who did what, how planning went.
 (Not technical)
 - **Retrospect on Warmup**
-  - Discuss technical aspects of warmup.
+  - Discuss technical aspects of warmup, what worked, what didn't, new techniques that could have been used.
 (Technical)
 - **Begin Planning for Project**
   - Discuss users, existing products, baseline requirements, further functionalities